krigubir/temavelger/apps/temavelger/README.md

 ```

 ## 📖 Guidelines
-**Temavelgeren** is designed to work with Designsystemts components and design-tokens.
+**Temavelgeren** is designed to work with Designsystemets components and design-tokens.
 Make adjustments and copy the output to your project!

 ### Color Picker
 The color picker tool allows you to choose brand-colors for your design and will affect the overall appereance.